fedef17/CO2_cool_fort/README.md

 ## Inputs

-The following inputs are required by CO2_NLTE_COOL:
+The following inputs are required (in order) by CO2_NLTE_COOL:
-- n_lev: Number of levels in the atmosphere (n_lev);
-- ilev0: index of the lower atmospheric level (maximum pressure level) to be considered.
-Parametrization will only be activated above (i.e., to lower pressures) the selected level;
+- 6 atmospheric profiles: temperature, pressure, and 4 VMRs of CO2, O, O2, and N2;
+- lev0: index of the pressure specified above corresponding to the maximum pressure level (lower boundary) to be considered for calculating the heating rate.
+Heating rates will be calculate from that pressure up to the minimum pressure specfied in the pressure array.
+E.g, if p is specifed in the range of 1e3 to 1e-6 hPa (or 1e-6 to 1e3 hPa) and lev0=index(p(1e0)), the heating rate will be calculated in the range of 1e0 to 1e-6 hPa.
-- T_surf: surface temperature (if set to a negative value, the temperature of the first level from the surface is used);
+- surf_temp: surface temperature (if set to a negative value, the temperature of the maximum pressure level will be used);
-- 6 atmospheric profiles: pressure, temperature, VMRs of CO2, O, O2, and N2;
+- hr: heating rate.
+This is an input/out array whose values in the range of p(lev0) (max. pressure considered) to the minimum specied pressure (minimum(pressure)) are replaced by the routine;
-- Temperature in K, pressure in hPa, vmrs in mol/mol (not ppm);
+- Units: Temperature in K, pressure in hPa, vmrs in mol/mol (not ppm), heating rate in K/day;
-- The whole vertical range is needed, i.e., starting from the surface (or finishing at the surface if pressures are increasing, see below), even if the cooling is not calculated at the higher pressure levels (LTE).
 - Input profiles can go either from ground to top of the atmosphere (decreasing pressures) or reverse (top to ground with increasing pressures).
+- Important note: pressure should start (end if pressures are increasing) at the surface (near 1e3 hPa), even if the lower boundary, p(lev0), is located at a lower presure (higher altitudes).

 ## Output

-The output is expressed as heating rate in units of K/day, on the given input grid.
+The output is expressed as heating rate in units of K/day, on the given input grid in the range of p(lev0) to the minimum specifed pressure.

 ## To compile:
 - Open the Makefile and change the Fortran compiler to your preferred choice (gfortran/ifort).